Ebazhanov/linkedin-skill-assessments-quizzes/spring-framework/spring-framework-quiz.md

 - [ ] It's the servlet filter chain proxy that handles all requests to the route defined in spring.security.xml.
 All calls to the filter proxy are forwarded to the ErrorDispatcherServlet.
 - [ ] It's the servlet filter chain that handles requests to the route defined in spring.security.factories.
 All calls to the filter proxy y are forwarded to the ErrorServlet.
-- [ ] It's the servlet filter proxy delegating to a filter bean specified in web.xml.
+- [x] It's the servlet filter proxy delegating to a filter bean specified in web.xml.
 All calls to the filter proxy will be delegated to that servlet filter bean.
 - [ ] It's the web servlet daemon filter proxy that delegates to a bean specified in spring.security.factories.
 All calls to the filter proxy that do not contain a proper route will return an error.

 #### Q31.
 What value does Spring Boot Actuator provide?

-- [ ] It helps monitor and manage a Spring Boot application by providing endpoints such as health checks, auditing, metrics gathering, and HTTP tracing.
+- [x] It helps monitor and manage a Spring Boot application by providing endpoints such as health checks, auditing, metrics gathering, and HTTP tracing.
 - [ ] It provides out-of-the-box functionality that integrates with third-party metrics platforms to automatically scale up and down the number of threads in threadpools.
 - [ ] It's a CLI that allows you to modify the configuration of a running Spring Boot application without the need for restarting or downtime.
 - [ ] It provides out-of-the-box functionality that integrates wiltr?third-party metrics platforms to automatically scale up and down the number of instances of the Spring Boot application.

 #### Q32.
-What is the purpose of the @ContextConf iguration annotation in a JUnit Test?
+What is the purpose of the @ContextConfiguration annotation in a JUnit Test?

 - [ ] It introspects the local machine and automatically provisions resources based on certain contextual configuration files.
 - [ ] It automatically generates comments for annotated classes on autowired dependencies to provide additional context about dependencies.
-- [ ] It defines metadata at the class-level to determine how to load or configure an Applicationcontext in Spring integration tests.
+- [x] It defines metadata at the class-level to determine how to load or configure an ApplicationContext in Spring integration tests.
 - [ ] It automatically generates JavaDocs for annotated classes to provide additional context about the purpose of the class.

 #### Q33.
 How are authentication and authorization different?